MDTAWFIQULISLAM/generates_mazes/README.md

 Features

-Random Maze Generation: Generates a random maze using a depth-first search algorithm.
+-Random Maze Generation: Generates a random maze using a depth-first search algorithm.

-Player Navigation: Navigate the maze with on-screen controls.
+-Player Navigation: Navigate the maze with on-screen controls.

-Toggle Solution: Show or hide the solution path.
+-Toggle Solution: Show or hide the solution path.

-Timer: Tracks the time taken to complete the maze.
+-Timer: Tracks the time taken to complete the maze.

-Winner Screen: Displays the time taken to complete the maze once the player reaches the end.
+-Winner Screen: Displays the time taken to complete the maze once the player reaches the end.